 2. Harvard University

-Harvard University is of the most well known, prestigious Ivy League colleges in the north east located in the historic Cambridge, Massachusetts.
-Since 1636, it’s 5,076 acre campus has been influencing the world’s greatest minds of all time with its dedication to truth, culture, research, academics, and knowledge.
-The University’s library is not only the oldest within U.S. but largest private collection in the entire world.
+Harvard University is of the most well-known, prestigious Ivy League colleges in the northeast located in historic Cambridge, Massachusetts.
+Since 1636, its 5,076-acre campus has been influencing the world’s greatest minds of all time with its dedication to truth, culture, research, academics, and knowledge.
+The University’s library is not only the oldest within the U.S., but the largest private collection in the entire world.

 Harvard’s John A. Paulson School of Engineering and Applied Sciences confers bachelor degree programs in computer science based not only on history but the leading the frontier of the field not only developing but also using innovative technology and tools.
 The computer science programs at Harvard cover more than just the basics like theory, graphics, programming, software, artificial intelligence, parallel and distributed networks but also the study of information itself.

 Students acquire refined methodical thinking and problem skills while testing their research and applying their knowledge from interrelated fields like biology, medicine, business, electrical engineering, chemistry, and physics.
-All computer science (and other programs) at Harvard require students to participate in hands on, “immersive” experiences based upon area of interest.
+All computer science (and other programs) at Harvard require students to participate in hands-on, “immersive” experiences based upon their area of interest.

-Students may also elect to specialize studies in computer science as a secondary field if pursing a degree within a different major.
-As the leading worldwide #1 ranked institution by the The World Reputation Rankings, The University Ranking By Academic Report, and The Academic Ranking of World Universities, as well as the #2 National School by the U.S. News and World report and Princeton Review’s “Dream College”, Harvard is our top choice for more than just computer science.
+Students may also elect to specialize studies in computer science as a secondary field if pursuing a degree within a different major.
+As the leading worldwide #1 ranked institution by The World Reputation Rankings, The University Ranking By Academic Report, and The Academic Ranking of World Universities, as well as the #2 National School by the U.S. News and World Report and Princeton Review’s “Dream College”, Harvard is our top choice for more than just computer science.

 Tuition: $45,278 per year